PINTO0309/PINTO_model_zoo/389_WGWS-Net/demo/README.md

 # Demo projects

-## Lite-Mono with ONNX Runtime in Python
+## WGWS-Net with ONNX Runtime in Python

 - script<br>
 Specify the downloaded model path in `--model`